 - An official launch, by a town crier, of an LGBT+ celebration day

 - A badge-making activity, including images of inspirational queer people

 Select 'History Month Events' on the page linked above for more on the school's activities to celebrate the month, including a bake-off, film screening and treasure hunt.

 Use these resources to create assemblies, lessons and activities

 Please note, the inclusion of commercial products does not constitute an endorsement from The Key.

 Adam Zmith and Tash Walker, 2 of the producers behind The Log Books podcast, have created an assembly resource you can tailor to suit your school community.

-Into Film, a charity that champions film in education, has LGBT+ History Month assembly resources you can download for free (you'll need to create a free account).
+Into Film, a charity that champions film in education, has 2 LGBT+ History Month assembly resources you can download for free (you'll need to create a free account):

-The resource includes clips from 5 films, and questions you can use to guide discussion.
+These resources include clips from films, and questions you can use to guide discussion.